cpieloth/GPGPU-on-Hadoop/numerical_integration/README.txt

 Note:
 The calculation of the integrals in map phase and summation in reduce phase is a better choice.
-But in this example job the GPU computation shall take place in reduce phase to investigate both phases (map phase was used in k-Means).
+But in this example job the GPU computation shall take place in reduce phase to investigate both phases (map phase is used in k-Means).

 Required libraries:
 * Hadoop v0.20.2